What do you do with maple butter?

 I have been thinking about maple butter for quite a long time, possibly months.
 Then again, I’m always thinking about things to make with maple syrup.

 Think of the potential here.
-Pure maple syrup transformed into a delicious paste means you can sandwich it in between two cookies, or spread it on toast for breakfast.
+Pure maple syrup transformed into a delicious creamy spread means you can sandwich it in between two cookies, or spread it on toast for breakfast.

 What this also implies is an even more practical way of getting maple syrup into my belly.
 I can eat it straight with a spoon, without making a drippy mess of my fridge area.
 Genius.